voxel51/fiftyone/e2e/README.md

 -   [x] verify approach works in a couple cases
 -   [ ] setup on CI / github actions
 -   [ ] document best practices
+-   [ ] use renovate bot to automatically increment versions of libraries whose usage is covered